We strive to achieve process safety excellence and work continually to reduce the likelihood and potential severity of process safety events.

 We will continue to emphasise process safety and major accident prevention including:

-• continuing with our major accident hazards awareness internal training programme for onshore and offshore personnel, which includes site-based and virtual reality modules;
+• Continue our major accident hazards awareness programme for both onshore and offshore personnel.

 Field verifications